-Claims Resettlement Act of 2010, Public Law 111-291 (effective December 7, 2009) Settlement Fund payments under

-Settlement Fund payments under Elouise Cobell et al. v.
+Claims Resettlement Act of 2010, Public Law 111-291 (effective December 7, 2009) Settlement Fund payments under Elouise Cobell et al. v.
 Ken Salazar et al., United States District Court, District of Columbia, Civil Action No. 96-1285

-Indian Land Lease or Royalty Payments Payments for the lease of land held in trus by the Secretary of the Interior.
-Some individuals own or are allotted part of the trust lands that they may lease to others fouse or to harvest or extract natural resources.
+Indian Land Lease or Royalty Payments Payments for the lease of land held in trust by the Secretary of the Interior.
+Some individuals own or are allotted part of the trust lands that they may lease to others for use or to harvest or extract natural resources.
 Sources of these leases or royalty payments include but are not limited to:

 Grazing rights;

 Fishing rights;

 Mineral rights;

 Oil rights;

 Timber rights; and

 Water rights.